nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

 __WARNING__: If you use the driver cache feature, be aware that creating a large number of driver instances will be very expensive.
 Generally driver instances are meant to be initialized and then shared throughout the life-cycle of an application process.
+Thus, if you are doing multi-instance driver testing, it is best to use bindings functions for the `space` parameter which have bounded cardinality per host.